Askia Muhammad I: Name and origins

+Title

-The title Askia (اسكيا) is of unknown origin, and had been in use since the early 13th century, if not earlier.
+The title Askia (اسكيا) is of unknown origin, but had been in use since the early 13th century, if not earlier.
+It may derive from an arabic word for 'general.'
+The Tarikh al-Sudan provides a folk etymology for the title, claiming that Askia Muhammad invented the title himself based on the lament of Sonni Ali's daughters when they had learned he had seized power: "a si Kiya", meaning "it is not his" or "he shall not be it".

 The original pronunciation of the title is not known; in modern Songhai, it is pronounced siciya.
 Moroccan sources spelled the title Sukyā or Sikyā, Leo Africanus spelled it Ischia, and a contemporary Portuguese source spelled it Azquya.
-The Tarikh al-Sudan provides a folk etymology for the title, claiming that Askia Muhammad invented the title based on the lament of Sonni Ali's daughters when they had learned he had seized power: "a si Kiya", meaning "it is not his" or "he shall not be it".

-After going on the hajj in 1497–1498, he also became known as Askia al-Hajj Muhammad.

-In modern Songhai, he is known as Mamar Kassey.
-Mamar is a form of the name Muhammad, and Kassey is a matronymic.

 Early life

 Askia Muhammad was born in Gao.
 His father, Baru Lum, was of Toucouleur or Soninke ancestry, with ancestors hailing from the Senegal River valley.
 His mother was named Kassey and is said in oral tradition to have been the sister of Sonni Ali.